Why It Works

 Of the other methods (high then low, and high the entire time), I had similarly good results.
 Starting high shocks the skin with heat, so that browning and crisping get going right away and keep on chugging even after the oven temperature is lowered.
 High all the way is the most aggressive approach, and it produces good results, but I'm less enthusiastic about it because it's also more likely to fill your kitchen with smoke and gives you less room for error.

 As for spatchcocking the bird versus leaving it whole, I'm agnostic.
 Spatchcocking the bird offers some benefits: you get the backbone as scrap, which you can add to the other scrap parts to enhance the sauce; it's slightly faster; and you get better browning and crisping on the skin around the thighs.
-On the other hand, you get slightly less crisping on the skin over the breast, which is centered in a protective pocket of cooler air (see this article for images of how heat encroaches from the edges of a spatchcocked bird, hitting the breast at the center last).
+On the other hand, you get slightly less crisping on the skin over the breast, which is centered in a protective pocket of cooler air (see this recipe for images of how heat encroaches from the edges of a spatchcocked bird, hitting the breast at the center last).
 Spatchcocking also requires doing (easy enough with poultry shears, but not as easy as leaving the bird whole); and you lose that classic roast duck shape for the table.
 Since they both work, do whichever way sounds better to you (like I said, duck is forgiving).

 Get Saucy: How to Make Sauce Bigarade, the Real Secret to Duck à l'Orange